sorbay/sorbay-documentation/docs/en/sorbay_risk.md

 ### Configuration

-#### API-Keys
+#### API Keys

-In the section "API Keys" one or more API-keys can be defined.
+In the section "API Keys" one or more API keys can be defined.
 You need at least one to use the service, more precisely for the REST APIs of the service.
-The GUI proposes an API-key (a random UUID), but you can change that as desired.
+The GUI proposes an API key (a random UUID), but you can change that as desired.